cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Authentication using an Asymmetric Key

-This variant extends the base mechanism by allowing the responder to authenticate that the initiator possessed a given KEM private key.
+This variant extends the base mechanism by allowing the recipient to authenticate that the sender possessed a given KEM private key.
 This assurance is based on the assumption that `AuthDecap(enc, skR, pkI)` produces the correct shared secret only if the encapsulated value `enc` was produced by `AuthEncap(pkR, skI)`, where `skI` is the private key corresponding to `pkI`.
-In other words, only two people could have produced this secret, so if the responder is one, then the initiator must be the other.
+In other words, only two people could have produced this secret, so if the recipient is one, then the sender must be the other.

 The primary differences from the base case are:

 * The calls to `Encap` and `Decap` are replaced with calls to `AuthEncap` and `AuthDecap`.
-* The initiator public key is added to the context string
+* The sender public key is added to the context string

 Obviously, this variant can only be used with a KEM that provides `AuthEncap()` and `AuthDecap()` procedures.

-This mechanism authenticates only the key pair of the initiator, not any other identity.
-If an application wishes to authenticate some other identity for the initiator (e.g., an email address or domain name), then this identity should be included in the `info` parameter to avoid unknown key share attacks.
+This mechanism authenticates only the key pair of the sender, not any other identity.
+If an application wishes to authenticate some other identity for the sender (e.g., an email address or domain name), then this identity should be included in the `info` parameter to avoid unknown key share attacks.